u-blox/ucxclient/README.md

 # ucxclient
-This repo contains an AT command client for talking to 2nd gen u-connectXpress modules such as NORA-W36.
-The client is written in C with a small RAM footprint.
+This repo contains a small footprint AT command client for talking to the following u-blox u-connectXpress short-range modules:
+* NORA-W36.

 There are two levels of APIs included in this repo; the lower [uAtClient API](#uatclient-api) and the upper [u-connectXpress API](#u-connectXpress-api)